Billy-Night/world_surf_journal/README.md

  - The ability for the user to view all their trips in an easy accessible dashboard.
  - The ability to expand each trip within the dashboard and view extra information about their trip.
  - The ability for the user to edit a trip.
+ - The ability for the user to delete their trips.

 ## Project Status
 The project was completed and handed in within the time frame allocated by the school, the project meet all requested requirements.